IBM-Bluemix-Docs/node/object_storage.md

 ## Step 3.
 Initializing the SDK
 {: #initialize}

-After you initialize the SDK in your app, you can by using {{site.data.keyword.cos_short}} to store data.
+After you initialize the SDK in your app, you can use {{site.data.keyword.cos_short}} to store data.
 Initialize your connection by supplying your credentials and providing a callback function to run when everything is ready.

 1. Load the client library by adding the following `require` definitions to your `server.js` file.
   ```js